emilearthur/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 The process behind converting custom layers involves...

+* Generating the Extension Template files using the Model Extension Generator (MOG).
-* Adding extensions to both the Model Optimizer and the Inference Engine.
+* Using the Model Optimizer to Generate IR Files containing the Custom Layer.
+* Edit the CPU Extension Template files.
+* Excute the Model with the Custom Layer.

 Some of the potential reasons for handling custom layers are: